Suggestion: Watch the 10 minutes video tutorial before reading this article

-Before you export to China, you need to make sure whether the AQSIQ certificate is needed for your products.
+Before you export to China, you need to make sure whether an AQSIQ certificate is needed for your products.

-The certificate grants that your products are tested and satisfy the quality and environmental standards, if required.
-You might end up in troublesome and costsome situations if you become aware of this too late.
+The certificate grants that your products are tested and satisfy the quality and environmental standards if required.
+You might end up in troublesome and costly situations if you become aware of this too late.

-The Chinese customs can seize or demolish the goods if a certificate is required but missing.
+The Chinese customs can, for example, seize or demolish the goods if a certificate is required but missing.
 The following product segments can be obligated to have an AQSIQ certificate: